TheAssassin/mediaplayer-setup/Amlogic-based/README.md

 It may be possible to run Arch Linux ARM on Amlogic-based devices.
 See https://github.com/arnarg/tx3-mini-arch-linux-build.
 To be investigated.

+### OpenWrt

+OpenWrt has an Image Builder that allows one to produce tailored squashfs-based embedded firmware images using binary packages.
+There is work underway to support Amlogic-based devices at https://github.com/hyphop/khadas-openwrt.
+So far they are concentrating on expensive SBCs but possibly the same can be adapted for less expensive retail products as well.
+To be investigated.

 ## AOSP support

 Still to be investigated whether mainline Linux kernel and U-Boot can be used to boot AOSP.
 Any insights appreciated.
 Being able to run stock AOSP, LineageOS builds, or builds from Google would be preferred.